 As a designer, you should be familiar with the color wheel and how complementary, contrasting, and analogous colors work together.

 The use of clashing colors is a common mistake that plagues beginner designers.
 A bit of visual dissonance can make for an interesting design, but conflicting hues can also render a layout ugly and unreadable.
 Text, calls to action, and headers should use colors that work well together and maintain a strong sense of legibility.
-Understanding and knowing when to use lights and darks, contrast, and saturation are also important color skills in web design.
+Understanding and knowing when to use lights and darks, contrast, and saturation are also important color skills in website design.

 An understanding of color theory will take the guesswork out of combining colors — trial and error can be a real time suck.
 “Web design 101: color theory” is a great place to start.